 Difference between regular milk and Desi Cow milk

 One of the aspects of the most talked-about internationally in recent years is the milk from Desi Cow Milk and how they are healthier than other cow milk.
 But what is this component and why is the dairy industry revolutionizing with this?
 Here we explain:

 Cow’s milk can have three types of casein: alpha, beta and Kapa.
 Beta casein, in turn, can be A1, A2, B, C and A3.
 The contents of these molecules in milk vary depending on the genetic composition of the cow’s breed.

 History of Desi Cow Milk

-So far everything normal, but recent studies have shown that A2 protein has better healthy properties than A1, and that the consumption of this milk is suitable for lactose intolerant without causing digestive problms.
+So far everything normal, but recent studies have shown that A2 protein has better healthy properties than A1 and that the consumption of this milk is suitable for lactose intolerant without causing digestive problems.
 In addition, this protein helps the best digestion and overall processing of the dairy.

 A1 Protein or A2 Protein

 The mutation occurred to the cows in the exchange of the A2 protein for the A1, did not occur in other animals such as sheep or goats, so that the milk of these mammals only contains A2.